 “Sen. (name), who signed a letter asking members of Congress to delay certifying Pennsylvania’s electoral votes despite no evidence that would call those results into question, today introduced a bill …”

 The congressmen who voted against certifying Pennsylvania’s electoral college votes are eight of the commonwealth’s nine GOP representatives.
 The one who did not vote for that is U.S. Rep. Brian Fitzpatrick, a Republican who represents the Bucks County-based 1st Congressional District.

 We understand this may be an unusual decision for a news organization to make.
 But, these are not normal times.

-We are not taking this approach lightly, and will apply it for lawmakers who took at least one of these three actions: signed on to a Texas lawsuit aimed at invalidating Pennsylvania’s election; signed on to a state House or a state Senate letter urging Congressional representatives to object to or delay certification; and voted against certification.
+We are not taking this approach lightly, and will apply it for lawmakers who took at least one of these four actions: signed on to a Texas lawsuit aimed at invalidating Pennsylvania’s election; signed on to a state House or a state Senate letter urging Congressional representatives to object to or delay certification; and voted against certification.
 The list of lawmakers is here.

 When using this language, we’ll consider whether the lawmaker has admitted their mistake, and how the language fits in to each particular story.

 A reminder: Democrats objected to certification of certain electoral votes in 2005 and 2017.
 In 2005, a group of House Democrats objected to the counting of Ohio’s electoral votes.
 The objection was voted down.
 Four years ago, more than a half-dozen Democrats raised objections during the certification vote.
 No senators joined, so the objections went nowhere and Congress certified Donald Trump as president.